sidoh/alexa_verifier/README.md

 # Alexa Request Verifier

-[AlexaRequestVerifier][alexa_request_verifier] is a gem created to verify that requests received within a Sinatra application originate from Amazon's Alexa API.
+[AlexaRequestVerifier][alexa_request_verifier] is a gem created to verify that requests received within a [Rack][rack]-based application originate from Amazon's Alexa API.

+This gem is framework agnostic and should work with any Rack based application including both [Rails][rails] and [Sinatra][sinatra].

 [![Build Status][shield-travis]][info-travis] [![Code Coverage][shield-coveralls]][info-coveralls] [![License][shield-license]][info-license]